George Sweetland: Early life

-He was graduated from Dryden Academy, and went on to attend Union College in Schenectady, New York.
+He graduated from Dryden Academy, and went on to attend Union College in Schenectady, New York.
 At Union, Sweetland played fullback and center on the football team and was named captain of the team in 1896 season.
 He transferred to Hobart College in Geneva, New York where he graduated with a Bachelor of Letters in 1897.
 At Hobart he was a member of Phi Gamma Delta fraternity as well as earning a letter in football in 1896.
 Over the next few years Sweetland gained addition education and advanced degrees.
-He received a master's degree at Chautaugua School of Physical Education in Chautauqua, New York and graduated from the Grand Rapids Medical College—now part of the University of Michigan Medical School.
+He received a master's degree at Chautauqua School of Physical Education in Chautauqua, New York and graduated from the Grand Rapids Medical College—now part of the University of Michigan Medical School.

 Sweetland served at the front with a unit from Michigan during the Spanish–American War.
 After the war he finished his medical training and started his coaching career.